Owen-Mak/StudentWorks/README.md

 After running the Forever script, you can view the website by going to your localhost:3000 in the browser.
 It is assumed that port 3000 is a free port on the remote computer.
 If it is not, the port can be changed within the server1.js file.

+## Connecting to your own Database

+StudentWorks currently runs alongside mysql  (for all the api calls to project and user information) as well as MongoDB for the comment section of the project page.

+When installing StudentWorks, you must have a mysql database setup.
+Scripts are included to create / remove the required tables necessary.
+You should run these scripts found in ./sqlScripts before continuing on.

+Next you must change lines 18 onwards in the ./db_connect.js file to incorporate `
+    connectInfo.host = "<hostname>.<domain>";

+    connectInfo.user = "<username on host>";

+    connectInfo.password = "<password>";

+    connectInfo.port = <port number used by the database>;
+`

+Once you have filled these out, all video, images and text will be stored through your mysql server.

+User comments are stored using MongoDB, as the schema for the tables can be quickly created using JavaScript.

+This js file can be found at `/public/projectPage/comments.js`

+Through using a site such a mlab.com, you can create your own free account and link it in the code here:

+` db = mongoose.createConnection("mongodb://<username>:<password>@<mlab.connection>", { useNewUrlParser : true });`

+Mlab will automatically create a table for the comments if you do not create one before starting up this connection.

 ## Logging Errors